Academic Catalog

 Description

 Exploration of the nature and history of human communication in multiple forms and contexts.
-Critical examination of human communication theories, methods, and processes.
+Critical examination of speech and communication theories, methods, and processes.
 Overview of research methods for the evaluation of human communication phenomena.
 Discussion of ethical perspectives and intercultural aspects of communication.
 Application of communication theory through critically evaluated exercises and oral presentations.

 Course Objectives